DHBW-TINF24F/Team5-management-and-docs/PROJECT/Customer-Requirements-Specification.md

 The project aligns with initiatives from the Industrial Digital Twin Association (IDTA) and integrates with infrastructures such as Eclipse BaSyx.

 Current Mnestix implementations primarily target developers and technical users.
 The usability and visual clarity of its product catalog are limited, leading to a steep learning curve for less technical stakeholders.
+In order to provide a much simpler and more efficient user experience, this project focuses on enhancing the Mnestix Product Catalog to better serve a broader audience such as product managers and customers.

 ### 2.2 Project Scope
 The scope of this project includes: